zk-phi/preact-web-components/Readme.md

   // They look like signals from the Preact world, and the component will be
   // re-rendered on changes.
   properties: [{
-    name: "value", // should be camelCase
+    name: "value", // * this should be camelCased
-    // This value will be emitted when enclosing `form` is "submit"-ted.
+    // This value will be automatically emitted when submitting an enclosing `<form>`.
     formAssociated: true,
-    // Initial values can (optionally) be retrieved from each corresponding DOM attributes.
+    // Initial values can (optionally) be retrieved from their corresponding DOM attributes
     attribute: {
-      name: "value", // should be kebab-case
+      name: "value", // * this should be kebab-cased
       type: string,
     },
   }, {
     name: "danger",
     attribute: {
       name: "danger",
-      // You may also define custom parsers for attributes
+      // You may also give custom parsers for attributes
-      type: (v: AttributeValue) => v && v !== "false" || v === "",
+      type: (v: AttributeValue): boolean => v && v !== "false" || v === "",
     },
   }],
 });